leongjwm/yolov3/README.md

 Both outputs will be in the `yolov3` folder.

 ### Using a Video
-**The original video will not be overwritten by the processed video.** **You have the option to include a json file stating the (additional) frames you would like to infer.
+**The original video will not be overwritten by the processed video.** **You have the option to include a `.json` file stating the (additional) frames you would like to infer.
 These frames will be included in the final processed video.
-Like an image, the output information after processing the frames listed in the json file will be collected and stored in a .csv file.**
+Like an image, the output information after processing the frames listed in the `.json` file will be collected and stored in a `.csv` file.**

 The outputs of processing a video would be:
 1. The processed video with the name `OutputVideo.avi`.
-2. **If a json file was used**, a `.csv` file with the name `OutputCSV.csv` will be produced as well.
+2. **If a `.json` file was used**, a `.csv` file with the name `OutputCSV.csv` will be produced as well.
 It contains the following information for each frame:
     * frame index (number)
     * Total number of vessels
     * Total number of kayaks